derek-pavao/dotDeeka.github.io/_drafts/creating-a-free-blog-with-jekyll-and-hosted-by-github.md

 There are available free themes for Jekyll sites, [jekyllthemes.org](http://http://jekyllthemes.org/).
-Usually these themes will have instructions on how to use them with both an existing blog, and when starting a new blog.
+Usually these themes will have instructions on how to use them with both an existing site, and when starting a new site.
 I suggest if you plan to use a free theme you choose it first and follow the instuctions for using that theme for a new Jekyll site.